tylerbutler/tools-monorepo/packages/dill/README.md

   URL  URL of the file to download.

 FLAGS
-  -e, --extract           Decompress the file and extract its contents.
+  -e, --extract           Decompress the file and, if it's a tarball, extract its contents.
   -o, --out=<value>       Directory in which to place the downloaded files.
   -s, --strip=<value>     Strip leading paths from file names during extraction.
+Only works with --extract.
       --filename=<value>  Name to use for the downloaded file.
+Cannot be used with --extract.

 LOGGING FLAGS
   -v, --verbose  Enable verbose logging.